QuickShop-Community/QuickShop-Hikari/README.md

 ## Contribute

-[]()If you're a developer, you can contribute to the QuickShop code!
+If you're a developer, you can contribute to the QuickShop code!
 Just make a fork and install the Lombok plugin, then make a pull request when you're done!
 Please try to follow [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 Also do not increase the plugin version number.
 Thank you very much!

 To compile the QuickShop and debug it by yourself, please follow these steps:

 0. Make sure you're using Java16 JDK in your PATH.
-1.Compile main-project without signature by using debug
-   proile: `mvn install -Pdebug`
+1. Compile main-project without signature by using debug profile: `mvn install -Pdebug`
-   2.Start your server with extra flag to skip the QuickShop signature
+2. Start your server with extra flag to skip the QuickShop signature
    checks: `-Dorg.maxgamer.quickshop.util.envcheck.skip.SIGNATURE_VERIFY`

 ## Maven